John Tileston Edsall: The Journal of Biological Chemistry

 At his retirement from the editorship Konrad Bloch published a tribute to him in the Journal.

 Teaching and students

-He was Professor at the Harvard University.
+He was professor at the Harvard University.
 He inspired medical student Alexander Rich to pursue an academic career.

 Historical interests

-Edsall was active in preserving the history of protein science.
+Contributing to the history of molecular biology in the period from 1898 to 1940, Edsall wrote on "development of the physical chemistry of proteins".

 Personal history

 John T. Edsall married Margaret Dunham of Scarsdale, NY, May 1, 1929, in Scarsdale.
 They had three sons: James Lawrence Dunham Edsall (known always as Lawrence), June 6, 1930 - July 8, 1978; David T. Edsall, born 1933, and Nicholas C. Edsall, born 1936.
 Margaret D. Edsall was born in New York, NY, June 9, 1902, and died May 19, 1987.
 They lived most of their married life in Cambridge, MA.